 - Beanie Hat.
 I left home with only two pieces of headwear: (1) my ultralight running hat, and (2) an earband made by Buff (which is about 1/3 the size of a Buff).
 I didn’t expect any super cold mornings in May, and I wasn’t sleeping outside, so my warm beanie hat seemed unnecessary.
 This bet worked out in my favor.
 The temperatures on the coast of Portugal and Spain were mild enough that the hood on my sun hoody was all the extra warmth I needed.
 Verdict: 👍

 - Umbrella.
 My umbrella was one of the items I really hemmed and hawed over as I packed.
 Coastal hikes are notoriously wet, especially in the springtime.
-But the coast can also be quite windy- making it all but impossible to use that umbrella when you need it most.
-I opted to leave my ultralight umbrella at home and pack a more robust rain jacket like the one I used on the West Highland Way last autumn.
+But the coast can also be quite windy (making it all but impossible to use that umbrella when you need it most).
+So I left my ultralight umbrella at home and packed a more robust rain jacket like the one I used on the West Highland Way last autumn.
 Overall, I was glad I had the heavier rain jacket when I got 6 consecutive days of rain, including two days that had between 1-2″ of rain each!
 Verdict: 👍

 - Duffel Bag.
 When walking a Camino in the past, I’ve always needed to check a bag with the airline to accommodate my trekking poles, knife, and other gear.
-I’d pack everything into a lightweight, packable duffel bag for the flight to Spain, then store it at the bottom of my pack for the duration of my Camino until I needed it again for my return flight home.
+I’d pack everything into a lightweight, packable duffel bag for the flight to Spain, then store it at the bottom of my pack until I needed it again for my return flight home.
 However, since everything on this packing list could come in the airplane cabin with me, I was able to completely ditch my packable duffel bag this time around.
 Verdict: 👍

 New items For this Camino

 - Backpack.
-I’ve historically used a Gossamer Gear G4-20 pack on the Camino, but that pack was falling apart after four seasons of heavy use.
+I’ve historically used a Gossamer Gear G4-20 pack on the Camino, but my pack was falling apart after four seasons of heavy use.
 And since I booked this European trek barely 2 weeks before departing the US, I didn’t have time to order a replacement.
 My alternate solution was to head to TJ Maxx, where I found a simple Dakine 33L backpack on sale for $30.
-Overall, this large backpack worked surprisingly well, proving that you don’t need anything special for the Camino.
-I only had two complaints about this bag.
-First, it was made of sturdy canvas, which was durable but unlikely to dry much after a day of walking in the rain.
+This backpack worked surprisingly well, proving that you don’t need anything special for the Camino.
+I only had two complaints.
+First, the backpack was made of sturdy canvas.
+This made it super durable, but also difficult to dry out after a day of walking in the rain.
 Thus, I had to bring a rain cover to protect it from the elements.
 Second, this backpack didn’t have a hip belt, which made it far less comfortable than my G4-20.
-But on the positive side, I was able to go into “stealth mode: and look like an ordinary tourist (rather than a pilgrim) when I was traveling to Oursense, Salamanca, and Madrid at the end of my Camino.
+But on the positive side, I was able to go into “stealth mode” and look like an ordinary tourist (rather than a pilgrim) when traveling to Oursense, Salamanca, and Madrid at the end of my Camino.
 Verdict: 👍

 - Sleep Mask/Ear plugs.
 The one thing you can always count on in a communal sleeping situation (like an albergue) is there will be someone who snores insanely loudly.
-And that person usually falls asleep before me, making it difficult to drift off myself.
-I remembered to bring earplugs this time, and I even packed a sleep mask in case I wanted to nap before dinner.
-But I didn’t actually use them.
+And that person usually falls asleep first, making it difficult for me to drift off.
+I brought earplugs and a sleep mask, but I didn’t actually use them.
 I found my AirPods blocked noise better than the foam earplugs, and I didn’t like wearing an eye mask in bed.
 Verdict: 👎

 Luxury Items